Pathology Residency & Fellowships

-The Department of Pathology and Genomic Medicine of Houston Methodist Hospital offers an ACGME-accredited fellowship in genitourinary-medical kidney for physicians who have completed residency training and are interested in strengthening and specializing their skills in genitourinary-medical kidney pathology and related research.
+The Department of Pathology and Genomic Medicine of Houston Methodist Hospital offers an ACGME-accredited genitourinary-medical kidney fellowship for physicians who have completed residency training and are interested in strengthening and specializing their skills in genitourinary-medical kidney pathology and related research.

 Houston Methodist offers an ACGME-accredited hematopathology fellowship and an ACGME-accredited selective hematopathology fellowship to provide broad exposure to the evaluation of hematopathological diseases and the technology used to ensure accurate diagnoses.